bandprotocol/band/docs/datasets/lottery-kovan.md

 An input key consists of two parts, concatnated with `/` as the delimiter.

-- The second part, [Lottery Type](#supported-lottery-types), is a unique identifier that identifies lottery type.
+- The first part, [Lottery Type](#supported-lottery-types), is a unique identifier that identifies lottery type.
 - The remaining part will depend on lottery type.

 ### Output Value